-By the time the new building opens, we will have expanded our total gallery space in 15 years from approximately 130,000 to 220,000 square feet.
+By the time the new building opens, we will have expanded our total gallery space from approximately 130,000 in 2007 to 220,000 square feet.

 What is the budget for the new building?

-The total building budget is $650 million, which includes construction costs, soft costs, and contingencies.
+Of the $750 million campaign goal, the total building budget is $650 million, which includes construction costs, soft costs, and contingencies.
 Of the $650 million, the construction costs (“hard costs”) are estimated at $490 million.
-The construction cost is in line with similar projects and the cost per square foot of LACMA's other gallery buildings, BCAM and Resnick Exhibition Pavilion, designed by Renzo Piano (adjusted for inflation, since those buildings are a decade old).
+The construction cost is in line with similar projects and the cost per square foot of LACMA's Renzo Piano-designed gallery buildings, BCAM and Resnick Exhibition Pavilion (adjusted for inflation)

 How is this new building being funded?

-This new building is funded through an unprecedented public/private partnership where the County of Los Angeles will contribute $125 million and $525 million will be provided by private donations.
-The County will receive a 4:1 match for its contribution.
+This building project is funded through an unprecedented public-private partnership where the County of Los Angeles will contribute $125 million and $625 million will come from private donations.
+The County will receive a 4:1 match for its contribution

 How much has been raised?